Kamikōchi: Geography

 Kamikōchi is a high mountain valley approximately 18 kilometers in length.
 The average elevation of the valley floor ranges between roughly 1400 m above sea level at the south end and roughly 1600 m at the northern tip.

 Kamikōchi is located in the Hida Mountains, the "Northern Alps" of the Japanese Alps.
 The surrounding mountains reach 3190 m.
 Kamikōchi is bordered on its northern end by Mount Hotaka, and on its southern end by Mount Yake, an active volcano.

 The Azusa River, the headwater of Japan's longest river, the Shinano River, flows the length of the valley, filling Lake Taishō at the base of Mt.
 Yake.
 Lake Taishō received its name because it was formed by the eruption of Mt.
 Yake in 1915, which was part of the Taishō period in Japan.

 Because of the relatively flat topography of the Kamikochi Valley, marshes and ponds are a common feature, including the Takezawa Marsh, Tashiro Pond, and Myojin Pond.
-As the waters are mainly from melted snow runoff or underground aquifers, the water temperature is cold, even in the height of summer.
+Because the water mainly comes from melted snow runoff or underground aquifers, it remains cold, even in the height of summer.
 The Tokusawa area at the far northern end of the valley served as a grazing area for horses and cattle until 1934, when the area was completely integrated into the park.

 Hiking

-Kamikochi is a very popular hiking destination, there are an abundance of mountain huts and camping sites that make overnight hiking easy to manage.
-The most famous hike in the area is Yarigatake which is easily accessible from Kamikochi and often combined with Oku-Hotaka as a multi-day hike.
+Kamikochi is a very popular hiking destination; there are many mountain huts and camping sites that make overnight hiking easy.
+The most famous hike in the area is Yarigatake, which is easily accessible from Kamikochi and often combined with Oku-Hotaka as a multi-day hike.